Beverly Gray: Beverly Gray, Freshman

-"With a last desperate effort, Beverly stumbled out into the night."
+"With a last desperate effort, Beverly stumbled out into the night".

 Beverly Gray, Freshman is the first book in the Beverly Gray series.
 Published concurrently in 1934 with Sophomore, Junior, and Senior, it introduces Beverly as a freshman at Vernon College.

 Beverly makes her first appearance as she steps off the train carrying her to Vernon College.
 She is accompanied by her childhood friend, Anne White.
 They attend Vernon to follow in their mothers' footsteps.
 Beverly's mother is described as "the patron saint of Vernon College".

-The two girls settle into life at Vernon College, where Beverly's paternal surname affords her anonymity as she attempts to succeed "on her own merits, not under another's colors."
-Three of the other four freshmen in her dormitory, Lenora Whitehill, Rosalie Arnold, and Lois Mason, prove friendly, while Beverly's roommate Shirley Parker is "aloof" and "patronizing."
+The two girls settle into life at Vernon College, where Beverly's paternal surname affords her anonymity as she attempts to succeed "on her own merits, not under another's colors".
+Three of the other four freshmen in her dormitory, Lenora Whitehill, Rosalie Arnold, and Lois Mason, prove friendly, while Beverly's roommate Shirley Parker is "aloof" and "patronizing".
 These girls variously join Beverly in the seven chapters preceding winter break, where they break curfew to view a movie (chapter 2); are caught (chapter 3); are hazed by the sophomores and juniors (chapter 4); gain revenge by crashing the junior and sophomore masquerade dance (chapter 5); scrape through a geometry examination (chapter 6); and beat the juniors in a basketball game (chapter 7).

-Winter break sees Beverly and Anne reunite the "Lucky Circle," a collection of eight childhood friends, and together they go camping.
+Winter break sees Beverly and Anne reunite the "Lucky Circle", a collection of eight childhood friends, and together they go camping.
 As the group returns home, they become lost in a blizzard.
 The boys in the group try to find their way back, with Beverly leading them.
 She sprains her ankle, falls down a hill, and awakes to the sight of a tall and disheveled-looking woman.
-The "hermit woman of Dunnsville," or "Big Bertha," as she calls herself, is a homicidal escapee from a sanitarium.
+The "hermit woman of Dunnsville", or "Big Bertha", as she calls herself, is a homicidal escapee from a sanitarium.
 Bertha believes Beverly to be the daughter for whose death she was responsible and starts treating her ankle.
-During Beverly's second night of captivity, she sneaks away while Bertha sleeps.
-Unfortunately, she falls into a pit trap and climbs out to find herself face to face with a bear.
+During Beverly's second night of captivity, she sneaks away while Bertha sleeps, but she falls into a pit trap and climbs out to find herself face to face with a bear.
 Bertha arrives and fights the animal.
 They return to the cabin, where Beverly's father shows up to rescue her, and Bertha escapes.